PUBLICATIONS / HANDOUTS

 Ranero, Rodrigo.
 2021.
 Identity Conditions on Ellipsis.
 PhD Dissertation, University of Maryland, College Park. [link]

-*Ranero, Rodrigo & Paulina Lyskawa.
-Under review.
-“True progressive harmony exists”.
-Natural Language and Linguistic Theory. [link]
+Ranero, Rodrigo & Paulina Lyskawa.
+In prep.
+“True progressive harmony exists”. [link]

 DOI: https://doi.org/10.3765/plsa.v6i1.4968